SeLite/SeLite.github.io/DevelopmentTools.md

 ```

 ### Browser Toolbox ###
-  * it catches **some** events from Javascript code modules - ones loaded via _Components.utils.import()_
+  * it catches **some** events from Javascript code modules - ones loaded via `Components.utils.import()`
   * don't let it catch all exceptions - it reports too many annoyances from Firefox itself
   * it doesn't show stack trace of exceptions in its watch pane.
-So just add _expressionVariableName.stack_ as a watched expression.
+So just add `expressionVariableName.stack` as a watched expression.
   * you can locate a Javascript file by its name in 'Sources' list on the left, or 'Search scripts' field at the top-right.
-However, they only list files that were used already, so some Selenium IDE files get loaded only after you run a Selenese command (e.g. _getEval | true_).
+However, they only list files that were used already, so some Selenium IDE files get loaded only after you run a Selenese command (e.g. `getEval | true`).
-  * if you update a Javascript file (other than a code module) used by XUL and you enabled _nglayout.debug.disable\_xul\_cache_, then Firefox can refresh such Javascript, but browser debugger doesn't (as of Firefox 32).
+  * if you update a Javascript file (other than a code module) used by XUL and you enabled `nglayout.debug.disable_xul_cache`, then Firefox can refresh such Javascript, but browser debugger doesn't (as of Firefox 32).

 Don't use [Javascript debugger](https://addons.mozilla.org/en-US/firefox/addon/javascript-debugger) (Venkman) (because as of Firefox 22 it couldn't locate Javascript code modules).
-Neither use [Tiny Javascript Debugger](http://sourceforge.net/u/pbrunschwig/tinyjsd/wiki/Home/) (as it doesn't catch _debugger_ keyword).
+Neither use [Tiny Javascript Debugger](http://sourceforge.net/u/pbrunschwig/tinyjsd/wiki/Home/) (as it doesn't catch `debugger` keyword).

 #### Setting up breakpoints ####
 If you can locate the source file in Firefox Browser Toolbox/Debugger, you can set up breakpoints by clicking at the left margin (at the line numbers).

-#### _debugger_ keyword ####
+#### `debugger` keyword ####
 If the source file hasn't been loaded yet and you want to set the breakpoint beforehand, you need to modify the source.
 Follow [InstallFromSource](InstallFromSource) and set up proxy file(s).
-Then edit the source and add a line containing: _debugger;_ When Firefox reaches such a line, it pauses there (but it doesn’t switch to Browser Toolbox automatically - you need to do that.)
+Then edit the source and add a line containing: `debugger;` When Firefox reaches such a line, it pauses there (but it doesn’t switch to Browser Toolbox automatically - you need to do that.)

 Then (re)start Firefox, open Browser Toolbox/Debugger and only after that open Selenium IDE.
 The debugger will pause on that line.

 You can also start Firefox with debugger from shell, i.e. <em>firefox -jsdebugger</em>.
-However, it seems that you can't use keyword _debugger_ to investigate the very first loading stage of extensions (e.g. when [ExtensionSequencer](ExtensionSequencer) loads an extension's _SeLiteExtensionSequencerManifest.js_).
+However, it seems that you can't use keyword `debugger` to investigate the very first loading stage of extensions (e.g. when [ExtensionSequencer](ExtensionSequencer) loads an extension's `SeLiteExtensionSequencerManifest.js`).
 The debugger doesn't stop there.
-Instead, see above how to print messages with _console_.
+Instead, see above how to print messages with `console`.

 #### Breakpoints in Core extensions ####
 Selenium IDE loads custom Core parts twice (reported in [ThirdPartyIssues](ThirdPartyIssues) > [Selenium IDE issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697)).
 That applies regardless of whether you use Selenium IDE menu Options > Options > General > Selenium Core extensions, or whether you use [ExtensionSequencer](ExtensionSequencer).

 Custom Core file(s) get first loaded at the start of Selenium IDE.
 Then they get loaded once more when you run a Selenese command (or a whole test case or test suite) for the first time.
 So, when you use Firefox Browser Toolbox/Debugger, do it only after you've run at least one Selenese command.
-Browser Toolbox/Debugger reports those files with _?numericTimeStamp_ appended to their file names.
+Browser Toolbox/Debugger reports those files with `?numericTimeStamp` appended to their file names.
 For each Core extension pick the one that has the highest timestamp.

-This doesn't affect Javascript code modules (accessed via _Components.utils.import( 'chrome://...', optionalScope )_) - those get loaded once only.
+This doesn't affect Javascript code modules (accessed via `Components.utils.import( 'chrome://...', optionalScope )`) - those get loaded once only.
 If you use [BootstrapLoader](BootstrapLoader) to load your extension(s) and you modify them while debugging, browser debugger will probably not refresh them.

 #### Source of functions ####
-If you inspect a variable that refers to a function (including a function field of an object/prototype), browser debugger doesn't list _toSource()_ on the function object by default.
+If you inspect a variable that refers to a function (including a function field of an object/prototype), browser debugger doesn't list `toSource()` on the function object by default.
 You have to add it to Watch pane.
 But you shouldn't need this if you apply [JavascriptEssential](JavascriptEssential) > [Avoid nameless functions](JavascriptEssential#avoid-nameless-functions).

 ### Selenium IDE settings
 When developing Selenium extensions, you'll most likely benefit from unchecking the following two options in Selenium IDE > Options > Options... > Plugins (as per [TroubleShooting](TroubleShooting) > [Loading Selenium plugins](TroubleShooting#loading_selenium_plugins)):

-  * _Disabling plugin should completely disable the addon in Firefox_
+  * 'Disabling plugin should completely disable the addon in Firefox'
-  * _Automatically disable plugin provided code on plugin errors_.
-This speeds up the development process.
+  * 'Automatically disable plugin provided code on plugin errors'.
+Disabling this speeds up the development process.
 However, if your plugin partially fails when it's loaded (i.e. because of a runtime error but not a syntax error), then Selenium doesn't report the problem!
 It will only list the error in in Selenium IDE menu > Options > Options... > Plugins > _pluginName_.
 That can be confusing.
 So if things don't add up, check the plugin there.

 ### Debugging and extending Selenium IDE GUI
 Say you'd like to debug or extend Selenium IDE GUI or Selenium IDE add-ons (rather than Selenium Core add-ons).
 If you want to match the GUI parts to its source, open [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-ide.xul_ and inspect it with Firebug.
 It's not as easy as inspecting an HTML page.
 If you use the inspect pointer button, that won't expand down to all elements.
 Then you may need to open HTML tab and navigate in its breadcrumb, or alternate between using the inspector pointer and HTML tab.
 Then search in the relevant source for XML elements that you've identified.